Thursday, May 24, 2012 // 9:03 PM

 nasi goreng ($10.80):

-oh and albee's kitchen servings are REALLY generous. for real, like one rice or noodle dish was probably enough for two people so i guess they're reasonable prices - $13.10 pp. the waitress actually giggled at us and said three people? can you finish all this?
-SO YEAH.
-WE FINISHED IT. in your face lady! and also unlike the former restaurants who have occupied this space, it was actually pretty full inside with the two waitresses running here and there to serve everyone.
+Servings are very generous.
+One rice or noodle dish was probably be enough for two people so I guess they're reasonable prices - $13.10 pp. The waitress actually giggled at us and said to us "three people? can you finish all this? "

 2/44 park road

 Labels: albee's kitchen, cabramatta, Chinese, coconut rice, hokkian noodles, malaysian, nasi goreng, pandan chicken, tea tarik, young coconut juice

 in our family, it is tradition to order a fruit cake from maria's bakery inn